artsandmetaphysics/goodlifeodyssey/_essays/faith-and-righteousness.md

 ---
-title: Are the faithless more righteous than the faithful?
+title: Faith and Righteousness
-description: Does doubt increase righteousness?
+description: Are the faithless more righteous than the faithful?
 ---
 Two people do the same good deed---the first unintentionally, the second intentionally.
 Which deed is more righteous?